 But people soon grew bored with an offering of soggy pastry and tasteless filling.
 They craved the real thing, not the mass-produced imitation.

 This recipe fills a 2lb / 900ml pie dish.
-You can feed 4-6 people with this ... unless they're very hungry!
+You can feed 4-6 people with this ... unless they're very hungry or love apples as much as I do!

 Peel and core your apples and slice them thickly.
 Dribble with a little lemon juice to stop them from turning brown.